 Archaeometry

-Our analytic goals are directly derived from the project interests in the material foundations of ancient Eurasia.
-To this end we have implemented a multi-dimensional scale approach to ancient technologies that integrates multi-modal analyses of the structure, elemental composition, and mineralogy of large assemblages of ceramic and metal artifacts.
-This integrated and collaborative approach has required us to develop basic protocols for defining relevant parameters for intra- and inter-regional comparison in order to understand the approaches to material production and exchange within and between ancient communities in three regions of Eurasia: the Caucasus, the Steppe, and northern China and has provided a setting for programmatic scientific discussions between archaeologists at the University of Chicago and ANL scientists that can develop new methods for solving archaeological questions and raise new issues in the understanding of human prehistory through novel understandings of ceramics, metals, and other material categories.
-At our largest scale of analysis we are employing digital radiography and XCT to characterize macro- and meso-structural characteristics of our materials.
-Microstructural analyses are peformed via traditional instruments such as FESEM and through less common techniques such as microfocus XCT and Small Angle X-Ray Scattering (SAXS) performed at Argonne National Laboratory's Advanced Photon Source Synchrotron.
-This suite of archaeometric techniques provide broad characterizations of the metalworking and ceramic production practices which were essential components of Bronze and Iron Eurasian materiality.
+Our analytic goals are directly derived from our interest in the anthropological archaeology and material foundations of ancient Eurasia.
+To this end we have implemented a multi-scalar approach to ancient technologies that integrates multi-instrumental analyses of the structure, elemental composition, and mineralogy of large assemblages of ceramic and metal artifacts.
+This integrated and collaborative approach has required us to develop basic protocols for defining relevant parameters for intra- and inter-regional comparison in order to understand the approaches to material production and exchange within and between ancient communities in three regions of Eurasia: the Caucasus, the Steppe, and northern China.
+It provides a setting for programmatic scientific discussions between anthropologists at the participating universities and ANL and Australian Synchrotron scientists that can develop new methods for solving archaeological questions and raise new issues in the understanding of human social life through novel understandings of ceramics, metals, and other material categories.
+At our largest scale of analysis we are employing digital radiography (DR) and X-ray computed tomography (XCT) to characterize macro- and meso-structural characteristics of our materials.
+Microstructural analyses are performed via traditional instruments such as Field Emission Scanning Electron Microscopy (FESEM) and through less common techniques such as microfocus XCT and small- and wide-angle X-ray scattering (SAXS/WAXS) performed at Argonne National Laboratory's Advanced Photon Source (APS) Synchrotron.
+The development of large volume compositional anlaysis is undertaken with portable X-ray fluorescence instruments (pXRF) made available by the Field Museum of Natural History.
+This suite of archaeometric techniques provide broad characterizations of the ceramic production and metalworking practices which were essential components of Neolithic, Chalcolithic, Bronze, and Iron Age life across Eurasia.